bit.ly/mmcl-videoedit

 - Blackmagic

-- Standard vs Pro
+- Standard vs Pro version

 - Understanding file management

-- Database vs Project vs Timeline: Database has Project(s), Project has Timeline(s)
+- Database has Project(s), Project has Timeline(s)

-- Bins: Customizable folders inside Projects
+- Customizable folders inside Projects

-- Best practices: Store all media files in one location (computer) and have copies somewhere else (cloud server)
+- Store all media files in one location (internal or external drive)

 - Exploring Edit interface